Joan-Amudu/Dunia-Memory-Game/README.md

 ## User Stories
 * As a player I want to quickly know what the game is about.
 * As a player, I want instructions on how to play the game, so that I know what to expect.
-* As a player I want to go through different levels of the game.
 * As a player I want to see my progress through a scoreboard.
 * As a player, I want to be able to mute/unmute any sounds